yankee-svg/medliink/REPO.md

-# Medliink Monorepo Structure
+# Medliink repo Structure

-This document explains the monorepo architecture of Medliink and how the frontend and backend are integrated.
+This document explains the repo architecture of Medliink and how the frontend and backend are integrated.

-## What is a Monorepo?

-A monorepo (mono-repository) is a software development strategy where code for multiple projects is stored in a single repository.
-For Medliink, this means both the frontend (Next.js) and backend (Express API) are in one repository instead of two separate ones.

-## Benefits of Our Monorepo

-1. **Simplified Setup** - Clone once, run one command to install everything
-2. **Synchronized Development** - Make frontend and backend changes in one place
-3. **Single Version Control** - One commit can update both frontend and backend
-4. **Easier Testing** - Test full-stack features without switching repositories
-5. **Better Code Sharing** - Share TypeScript types between frontend and backend
-6. **Simplified Deployment** - Deploy both from one repository

-## Repository Structure
+## Tree

 ```
 medliink/